-Besides as being noted for having “the undefinable extra something that makes a star”, Dean had a singular influence on the development of rock and roll music and acquired a mythic status that cemented his place as a rock and roll icon.
+Besides being noted for having “the undefinable extra something that makes a star”, Dean had a singular influence on the development of rock and roll music and acquired a mythic status that cemented his place as a rock and roll icon.

 As an emerging Bollywood talent, Ranveer Singh exudes natural charm and confidence.
 His positivity and talent have won him three Filmfare Awards.
-He is among the highest-paid actors in India and has featured in Forbes India’s Celebrity 100 list since 2012.
+He is among the highest-paid actors in India and has been featured in Forbes India’s Celebrity 100 list since 2012.

 He was also featured by GQ in their list of the 50 most influential young Indians of 2017.
 In 2019, India Today featured him among the nation’s 50 most powerful people.